Zone vs Macros: How Do These Diets Compare?

 Therefore, each block has an average of 29 + 22 + 3 = 54 hidden calories.
 This means a person eating 12 blocks is ~1,700 calories (average) although 12 blocks “looks like” only 1,092 calories (12 blocks x 91 calories/block).

-The hidden calories in the Zone do change its precision and may explain why not everyone achieves their desired goals with it.
-Even without precision, however, it can still bring a balanced macronutrient approach and consistency to the diet, which can be “good enough” for many people.
+Ultimately the numbers in the Zone vs Macros diets are going to be quite different.
+This is due to the hidden calories in the Zone and may explain why not everyone achieves their desired goals with it.
+Even without precision, however, the Zone can still bring a balanced macronutrient approach and consistency to the diet, which can be “good enough” for many people.

 1. Sears, B., & Lawren, B. (1995).
 Enter the Zone.
 New York, New York: HarperCollins Publishers.